Springroll with mussels

 Drain the noodles in a sieve and rinse them under cold water to prevent them from sticking together.

 Fill a shallow bowl or dish with warm water.
-Dip a rice paper into the water for a few seconds (until it softens), then place it on your work surface.
+Dip a sheet rice paper into the water for a few seconds (until it softens), then place it on your work surface.
 In the center, add some little gem lettuce, cucumber, carrot, bean sprouts, spring onion, and glass noodles.
 Top with some of the herbs and then the steamed mussels.

 Fold the sides over the filling and roll tightly.
 Repeat with the remaining rice papers.